 - Platform performance and utilisation statistics.

 Backup is an important aspect of the Sitepass hosted platform, and a multi-facet backup solution has been implemented.
-Backups are implemented both on the Amazon platform, and in a secure location at Adelaide head office in the case of the disaster within the entire Sydney region.
+Backups are implemented both on the Amazon platform, and in a secure location at the Adelaide office in the case of the disaster within the entire Sydney region.

 For the Australian platform, daily incremental backups of the following have been implemented: